 - Hot peppers

-Notice most of these have thick skins or shells which protect the part you eat from contact with the pesticides.
+Most of these items have thick skins or shells which protect the part you eat from contact with any pesticides used.

 - Sweet Corn**